Chris is Associate Professor in Hate Studies based in the Centre for Hate Studies at the University of Leicester.

 Chris is currently a Senior Fellow at the Centre for the Analysis of the Radical Right and Fellows at the Higher Education Academy, Royal Society of Arts and the US Government’s International Visiting Leadership Program.
 He is an alumnus of the John Adams Society.

-Prior to his academic career, Chris worked in variety of different roles including working in finance in the City of London and stockbroking in Birmingham for companies such as Charles Schwab, AMP and Irish Life among others.
+Prior to his academic career, Chris worked in variety of different roles in the financial sector for companies such as Charles Schwab, AMP and Irish Life among others.

 Chris originates from Bermondsey in London.
-He passionately describes himself as working class (see here) and is of Irish immigrant descent.
+He passionately describes himself as working class (see here) and is of Irish and Scottish descent.
 Away from his academic and research interests, he enjoys film and cinema (with a particular penchant for horror and zombie genres), has an eclectic taste in music, and is a lifelong supporter of Millwall Football Club.
+He also has a wider interest in football including as a qualified coach, a former member of the Birmingham Football Association’s Race Equality Committee and being a member of the Football Supporters Federation.

 In commitment to being a public academic, the following short manifesto was begun at the start of 2018 as a means of capturing the approach preferred by Chris in his professional endeavours.
 It is meant to capture an ethos as opposed to being a dogma that has to be rigidly adhered to.